-Lewis Library Description for Grant Writers - Spring 2019
+Lewis Library Description for Grant Writers - Spring 2023

-Lewis Library has been the home of the Regional Medical Library (RML) for the South Central Region of the National Network of Libraries of Medicine (NNLM SCR) since May 2016.
+Lewis Library has been home to a Regional Medical Library (RML) of the Network of the National Library of Medicine (NNLM SCR) since May 2016.
+The RML originally served the South Central Region of the Network and as of May 2021, is serving as the coordinating body for Region 3.
 The library’s service as the RML is based on a National Institutes of Health award, Cooperative Agreement 1UG4LM012345-01.
-As a unit of the National Library of Medicine, the NNLM SCR aims to advance the progress of medicine and improve public health through increased access to health information within the states of Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
-The RML extends the services and programs of the NNLM and the National Library of Medicine by partnering with health information agencies and organizations, public health entities, community based organizations, libraries, and the general public to offer outreach, funding opportunities, and educational programming throughout the region.
+As a unit of the National Library of Medicine, the Region 3 office aims to advance the progress of medicine and improve public health through increased access to health information within the states of Arkansas, Kansas, Louisiana, Missouri, Nebraska, Oklahoma, and Texas.
+The RML extends the services and programs of the NNLM and the National Library of Medicine by partnering with health-focused agencies and organizations, public health entities, community based organizations, libraries, and the general public to offer outreach, funding opportunities, and educational programming throughout the region.